Nekroze/codeforthought/docs/intro.rst

 Requirements
 ------------

-First and foremost we recomend and assume a *POSIX* based environment.
+First and foremost we recomend and assume a :term:POSIX based environment.
 This means either a *Linux* operating system, like Xubuntu_ which could be installed as a virtual machine like VirtualBox_.
-Alternatively on windows you could install Cygwin_, an easy way to get a *POSIX* based environment in windows for very few tradeoffs.
+Alternatively on windows you could install Cygwin_, an easy way to get a :term:POSIX based environment in windows for very few tradeoffs.

 There are many many guides on the internet for how to setup these things, many of which explain it all better then I could in the scope of this book.

-Ontop of some kind of *POSIX* based environment you are going to need to install Python_ along with the packages called Setuptools_ and Pip_.
+Ontop of some kind of :term:POSIX based environment you are going to need to install Python_ along with the packages called Setuptools_ and Pip_.
 Python_ will be the language we will be learning how to code in.
 It is a very nice to read and concise language that is perfect for begginers learning the basic